port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/broadcast-api-consumers-message.md

 <br />

 :::info How it works
-Our Service blueprint has a relation to the API blueprint called `consumes_api`.
+The Service blueprint has a relation to the API blueprint called `consumes_api`.
 When the action is triggered on an `API` entity, we will get all `Service` entities that are related and send the message to the slack webhook urls configured in them.
 :::

 <br />